seungukj/seungukj.github.io/_pages/about.md

 <!-- [academicpages template](https://github.com/academicpages/academicpages.github.io) -->

-I am Seung uk Jang, a graduate student in Mathematics in the University of Chicago.
+I am Seung uk Jang, a graduate student of Mathematics in the University of Chicago.

 # Academic Interests
 My primary mathematical interest is about dynamical systems, especially those on the complex spaces.